10 Best Life Insurance Companies in Massachusetts

 Key Terms

-- Life insurance in Massachusetts offers two main types: term and whole life, each serving different coverage needs.
+- Life insurance in Massachusetts offers various options, including term and whole life policies, to cater to different financial needs and circumstances.

-Affectionately known as the Bay State, Massachusetts is a northeastern gem with the bustling city of Boston, home to nearly 700,000 residents.
-Bordered by Vermont, New Hampshire, Connecticut, and New York, it ranks as the 15th-most populous state, boasting a total population of 6.9 million.
+Affectionately known as the Bay State, Massachusetts is a northeastern gem with Boston at its vibrant core, housing nearly 700,000 residents.
+Bordered by Vermont, New Hampshire, Connecticut, and New York, it ranks as the 15th-most populous state with a total population of 6.9 million.

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Massachusetts is approximately 79 years which aligns with the national average life expectancy, which is currently around 79.05 years in the United States.
-Over the past few years, the leading causes of death in Massachusetts have been heart disease, cancer, and Covid-19.
-The homicide rate in Massachusetts is about 2.7 homicides per 100,000 residents, which is significantly lower than the national average of 7.5.
+Over the past few years, the leading causes of death in Massachusetts have been heart disease, cancer, and homicide.
+The homicide rate in Massachusetts is about 2.7 homicides per 100,000 inhabitants, which is considerably lower than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Massachusetts, the 90th percentile income is currently $130,970.
 The median income in the state is approximately $58,540.
-Most financial advisors recommend acquiring a life insurance policy that safeguards your loved ones for between 10X and 20X your annual salary.
-In Massachusetts, this amounts to adequate protection for most people.
+Most financial advisors recommend acquiring a life insurance policy that safeguards your loved ones for between 10X and 20X your annual earnings.
+In Massachusetts, this amounts to sufficient protection for most individuals.

 Show Me Life Insurance Companies